FBI Reports Dip In Hate Crimes, But Rise In Violence

 "That might be police departments are becoming more aware, but it also could be people are feeling much more comfortable in this climate to take action," she said.

-Levin's report also notes that the number of false hate crime reports in the U.S. fell from 28 to 11 from 2017 to 2018, and most last year were attributed to college students and teenagers.
+Levin's report also notes that the number of false hate crime reports in the U.S. fell from 28 in 2017 to 11 in 2018, and most last year were attributed to college students and teenagers.

 Rachel Treisman is an intern on NPR's National Desk.